 Codici online allows scholars to see over 1800 cataloged records and over 6000 digital images of the Trent codices, along with their melodies and lyrics, and essays and contextual materials.
 This free online resource was established by the Soprintendenza per i Beni librari e archivistici of the autonomous province of Trento, the Direzione Generale per i Beni Librari e gli Istituti Culturali, and the Società Filarmonica di Trento.

 Above, the Gloria from a mass by Dufay (the composer’s name is at the top).
-Below, a studio performance of a Kyrie from the Trent codices.
+Below, a Kyrie from the Trent codices.

 Related article: Tablature in PDF and PostScript